Minimax Analysis for Inverse Risk in Nonparametric Planer Invertible Regression: Lower Bound Analysis

 \end{theorem}

+See Section~\ref{subsec:subset_of_flipinv} for the proof outline, and Appendix~\ref{sec:proofs_for_lower_bound_analysis} for details.
 This lower bound on the rate indicates that imposing invertibility on the true function does not improve estimation efficiency in the minimax sense.
 This is because the lower rate $n^{-2/(2 + d)}$ is identical to the rate for estimating (non-invertible) Lipschitz functions (see \cite{tsybakov2008introduction}).
 Although set $\flipinv$ is smaller than a set of Lipschitz functions, we find that the estimation difficulty is equivalent in this sense.

 We also derive a lower bound for an inverse risk based on the above results.
-By the relation \eqref{ineq:risks}, the following result holds without proof: \begin{corollary} For $d=2$, there exists $C_* > 0$ so that with a probability larger than $1/2$, we obtain:
+By the relation \eqref{ineq:risks}, the following result holds without proof: \begin{corollary} Let $\psi \in \Psi$.
+For $d=2$, there exists $C_* > 0$ such that we have

 \end{corollary}

 This result implies that the efficiency of estimators preserving invertibility, such as normalizing flow, coincides with that of the estimation without invertibility in this sense.